percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-12).md

 !!! warning

-    If you are using CLI v1.1.0 to upgrade from a version prior to v1.0.0 you need to run the following command before upgrading:
+    If you are using everestctl v1.1.0 to upgrade from a version prior to v1.0.0 you need to run the following command before upgrading:

     ```sh
     kubectl get deployments everest-operator-controller-manager -n everest-system -o jsonpath='{.spec.template.spec.containers[?(@.name=="manager")].env[?(@.name=="DB_NAMESPACES")].value}' | xargs -d ',' -I {} kubectl label namespaces {} app.kubernetes.io/managed-by=everest